Crooked Pint Ale House To Hold Grand Opening This Week [VIDEO]

 Besides their mouth-watering food, Crooked Pint offers a large variety of local and regional craft beers, bourbons and wines, all wrapped up inside a rustic atmosphere.

-I think guests will notices the decor from the reclaimed tin and wood.
+I think guests will notice the decor from the reclaimed tin and wood.
 The music and energetic atmosphere, beer signs all over the walls.

 MacDonald says they've hired about 70 employees and are still looking for more.
 She adds the restaurant also plans to add an outdoor patio in the near future.